 Buy an iPad.
-Trough away the paper planners.
+Throw away the paper planners.
 The paperless planners are here to change the planner game.
 Get an annotations app, pick a PDF planner and get ready to turn your tablet into a mighty digital planner.

 For many of us planners are the determining factor between organisation and pure chaos.
 For others, planners are a source of calm: an outlet for creativity, thoughts, and future plans.
 Between beautifully simple bullet journals and intricately designed weekly/monthly planners, choosing one can be quite the challenge, but their goal is typically always the same: skyrocketing your productivity.